Veronica Sawyer

 Veronica Sawyer is the female protagonist in the cult-classic film, Heathers.
-Despite not being named Heather, Veronica becomes part of "The Heathers", a popular clique of three Westernburg High students sharing the name Heather.
+Despite not being named Heather, Veronica becomes part of "The Heathers", a popular clique of three Westerburg High students sharing the name Heather.
 She is romantically involved with Jason "JD" Dean, a new student and the male protagonist.

-Veronica is portrayed by Winona Ryder in the original film, Grace Victoria Cox in the 2018 series, and portrayed by Barrett Wilbert Weed in the original musical production.
+Veronica is portrayed by Winona Ryder in the original film, Grace Victoria Cox in the 2018 series, and originated on stage by Barrett Wilbert Weed in the musical production.

 Biography

 When Veronica was in 6th grade, she had a high IQ and her parents wanted to move her up to high school, but didn't, as it would have been hard for her to make friends.

-When Veronica started high school, she was a former unpopular kid in Westernburg high.
+When Veronica started high school, she was a former unpopular kid in Westerburg High.
 In the original film, she was originally close friends with Betty Finn (who doesn't appear in the musical), until she joined the Heathers.

 Personality

-Veronica is a bright young woman.
+Veronica is a young woman.
 She seems to have maturity beyond her years as she may come off as rude, but that is due to people in Westerburg being more concerned for their reputation than their smartness.
 She is very upfront with people.